walkerlala/MISC/README.md

   * the _host_ platform, which the cross compiler run,
   * the _target_ platform, which the program produced by the cross compiler run

+Usually the _build_ and _host_ is the same, but you should know about that difference.

 Please remember these three thing as it would be required when we configure the build process afterward.

 Getting Start